Comparison

 I want to be honest about this, because a comparison page that pretends one product wins every case is not useful.

 ChatToPDF wins when the job is: the whole chat as a document.
-If you have a WhatsApp conversation — one-to-one or group — that contains a mix of text messages and voice notes, and you need the complete record exported as a searchable document with sender attribution and timestamps, ChatToPDF is the only tool on this list built specifically for that job.
-The built-in transcription cannot export and does not batch.
-General transcription apps do not understand the WhatsApp chat structure and cannot attach transcripts to specific senders and moments in the conversation.
-Manual typing is possible but slow.
+If you have a WhatsApp conversation — one-to-one or group — that contains a mix of text messages and voice notes, and you need the record exported as a searchable document with sender attribution and timestamps, ChatToPDF is the category here built specifically for that job.
+WhatsApp's published native workflow is message-by-message and does not create a whole-chat transcript document.
+General transcription apps do not understand the WhatsApp chat structure.
+Manual reconstruction is possible but slow.

 The specific situations where I would confidently recommend ChatToPDF's Premium+Voice tier:

-WhatsApp's built-in transcription wins when the job is: quickly reading one note right now.
-I mean this genuinely.
-If someone just sent you a two-minute voice note and you want to skim it on silent in a meeting, tap the note and let WhatsApp transcribe it on-device.
-Free, instant, no export needed.
+WhatsApp's built-in transcription wins when the job is: reading one supported note in the app.
+Enable Voice message transcripts, long-press the message and tap Transcribe.
+WhatsApp says generation happens on-device.
 ChatToPDF is the wrong shape for that job.
-The WhatsApp speech to text guide covers the built-in feature in detail.
+The WhatsApp speech-to-text guide covers the native feature in detail.

 General transcription apps win when the job is: a standalone audio file that has nothing to do with WhatsApp structure.
 If someone emailed you an MP3 of a meeting recording or a podcast segment, a general-purpose transcription app is the right tool.
 That app is not going to understand a WhatsApp ZIP file, and ChatToPDF is not going to help you with a non-WhatsApp audio file.
 Use the right shape.

 Manual transcription wins when automated tools fail.
-Very noisy audio, unusual accents, highly technical vocabulary, low-quality recordings, or languages that are genuinely not well-supported by any automated engine — these are the cases where a human listener still outperforms automated tools.
-Automated transcription has come a long way, but it is not universal.
-The transcribe WhatsApp audio guide covers how background noise affects accuracy in detail, including the honest picture of when Deepgram Nova-3 degrades.
+Very noisy audio, unusual accents, highly technical vocabulary, low-quality recordings, or languages that are not well supported by an automated engine are cases where a qualified human reviewer may be necessary.
+The transcribe WhatsApp audio guide covers how the Nova-3 and Scribe v2 router works and why source verification still matters.

 What ChatToPDF costs